 Fear’s job is to discourage and dissuade you to walk away from doing what you are capable of doing.
 You must take a stand.
 Tell fear to get out the way because you have a vision to live.

 3. Ignoring your purpose.
 God created you to fulfill the purpose He designed for your life.
 If you ignore your purpose, you ultimately disqualify who you are.
-You say to God, “who you created me to be is not worth the effort’.
-Your purpose is bigger than you.

 When you ignore your purpose the enemy wins and you and those connected to you lose.
 Whether you realize it or not, when you choose to live your purpose, you come alive and impact those around you.